Hyperbolic Aware Minimization: Implicit Bias for Sparsity: Experimental details

 \subsection{Graph and node classification}

 We report the experimental details of the 4 graph classification benchmarks from \autoref{tab:graph-classification}.
 We also include results on 13 node classification benchmarks, and an ablation on $\alpha <0$.
 Each experiment was run on an A100.
+We consider 4 graph classification tasks on the GCN architecture \citep{gcns} in Table \ref{tab:graph-classification}, and 13 node classification tasks on GCN, GATv2 \citep{gats}, and GraphSAGE \citep{sages} in Tables \ref{tab:node-classification-hom}, \ref{tab:node-classification-het}.
+We also include the hyperparameter grid search, as well as an ablation on negative $\alpha$.
+The success of negative values indicates that node classification prefers a different type of implicit bias.
+Nonetheless, we see consistent improvements across almost all datasets and architectures with $\alpha > 0$.